 How To Successfully Take a Social Media Break This Holiday Season

-Social media has done a great deal for grandparents, preteens, and the information age.
-It's opened up a world of discussions, connection, and updates.
-But for your average professional, social media often has an overall negative effect on your stress and mental health.
+Social media has opened up a world of discussions, connection, and updates.
+But for the average person, social media often has an overall negative effect on your stress and mental health.

 When this happens, it's time to take a break.
 The holiday season is the perfect time to put down your phone, disconnect from your social feeds, and spend time just with those you truly know and love.

 We know, it's tougher than it sounds.
 How do you stop yourself from clicking over to Instagram or TikTok without thinking?
 How do you avoid getting caught up in online drama and discussions with all your favorite people?
 How do you stop scrolling when it's taken over your life?
 Don't worry, you're not alone.
 With these tips, you can successfully take a break from your social media this holiday season and achieve that inner peace you need to face the next year of your life with mental health, energy, and focus.